CalSTRS Funding Plan

 Member Contribution Increases

-AB 1469 increased member contributions on compensation that is creditable to the Defined Benefit Program, which had not been increased beyond 8 percent since 1972.
+AB 1469 increased member contributions on compensation that is creditable to the Defined Benefit Program, which had not been increased beyond 8% since 1972.

 |Effective Date||Pre-Funding Plan